nshiab/simple-data-analysis/README.md

 [D3](https://github.com/d3/d3) is a powerful library widely used to create stunning data visualizations.

 It works best with the data structured as an array of objects, exactly like SDA.
-This makes the two libraries complement each other very well.
+The two libraries complement each other very well.

 ```javascript
 // Use SimpleData to prepare your data